 You can pay your employees using payroll software or manually using a ledger and cheques or e-transfers.
 Unless you’re comfortable calculating payroll deductions and remittances, we recommend using payroll software to run payroll.

-It’s much easier to make errors when processing payroll manually.
-It’s not only frustrating for both employees and employers, there can also be some pretty stiff penalties from CRA when mistakes are made.
+It’s more common to make errors when processing payroll manually.
+It’s frustrating for both employees and employers, plus there can also be some pretty stiff penalties from CRA when mistakes are made.